wx-chevalier/Awesome-Lists-and-CheatSheets/AI/ComputerVision/StableDiffusion-List.md

 - [Stable Diffusion WebUI Docker #Project#](https://github.com/AbdBarho/stable-diffusion-webui-docker): Run Stable Diffusion on your machine with a nice UI without any hassle!
 This repository provides multiple UIs for you to play around with stable diffusion.

 - [CHARL-E #Project#](https://www.charl-e.com/): CHARL-E packages Stable Diffusion into a simple app.
 No complex setup, dependencies, or internet required — just download and say what you want to see.

+- [UnstableFusion #Project#](https://github.com/ahrm/UnstableFusion): A Stable Diffusion desktop frontend with inpainting, img2img and more!